hanifzekri/DigiDargah_whmcs_payment_module/readme.txt

 ## Installation

-After submitting your website on DigiDargah.com and getting an API key, to install the DigiDargah Crypto Payment Gateway for WooCommerce, follow these steps:
+After submitting your website on DigiDargah.com and getting an API key, to install the DigiDargah Crypto Payment Gateway for WHMCS, follow these steps:

 1. Copy the `digidargah.php` file to the `modules/gateways/` directory of your WHMCS installation.